QasimAbbasi9497/NetworkSecurity_Assignment/README.md

 winget install WiresharkFoundation.Wireshark
 ```

+**Note :**You can also download wireshark from its website just open google and search wireshark download.

 ![Alt text](assets/Pasted%20image%2020230108191037.png)

 in this pic you can see there is no any kind of network interface is availabe.